ABBA-1981- The Visitors

 Drums-Ola Brunkert

 "One of Us" was this albums' biggest hit single .
-Still, it was not quite up to ABBA's usual chart history, in most places it failed to hit #1.
-ABBA's commercial decline was beginning .The Visitors was the first ABBA album not to generate at least a # 2 hit in Great Britain (Aside from the RING RING album which had not been released in Britain.)
+Still, it doesn't get played much on the radio any more, and it only made to #3 in the UK.
+The Visitors was the first ABBA album not to generate at least a # 2 hit in Great Britain (Aside from the RING RING album which had not been released in Britain.)
 Bjorn claims that it was number one in the last week of 1981, a week that no chart was issued.

 I don't care much for this song but there some who like it.
 The mandolin introduction performed by The Three Boys (Björn,Lasse and Rutger) is so good that it almost outshines the rest of song-which is nevertheless a solid if boring song.
-I dont care much for this song but there some who like it.
-YES , I repeat again- I dont care much for this song but there some who like it .
+I don't care much for this song but there some who like it.
+YES , I repeat again- I don't care much for this song but there some who like it .
 Bjorn likes this song, Boris Putin likes this song, the Dalai Lama like this song, Paris Hilton likes this song....Bjorn's dog likes this song....

 7. Two For The Price Of One Andersson-Ulvaeus 3.36 Lead Vocals-Bjorn Recorded March 1981

-Lead & Backing Vocals, Guitar -Bjorn
+Lead & Backing Vocals, Guitar -Bjorn Ulvaeus

 Backing Vocals-Agnetha Faltskog,Frida Lyngstad